ismael3s/dotnet-what-i-bought/README.md

     - CI/CD - Update docker image on registry(Docker hub)
     - Rate Limiting (From .NET 7 middleware)
     - Options Pattern (Working on it)
-    - Structured Logging  - Serilog With Seq (Working on it)
+    - Structured Logging  - Serilog With Seq (Working on it, needs to improve the DI)

  ### What will be applied
     - Unit Testing